godfrey-creat/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that copies all the html files
+List all files and parent directory and /boot directory